gfantom/dunked/test.md

 - case
   - request: url extension on the uri ex. "/statuses/home_timeline.json"
   - ID: case id used in log file ex. "c001"
+- databaseFile
+  - label: string used as key to reference database connection
 - dbRow
   - label: string used as key to reference ResultSet in later tests ex. "userInfo"